Adaptive Testing for LLM Evaluation: A Psychometric Alternative to Static Benchmarks: Methodology

 Our proposed \CAT\ dynamically selects the most informative items for each model, dramatically reducing the number of items needed while maintaining accuracy.
 Algorithm~\ref{alg:run_cat} presents the complete procedure.
 The algorithm includes several key design choices tailored to LLM evaluation:

-\textbf{Initialization and Bounds.} We initialize the ability estimate at $\hat{\theta}_0 = 0$.
-In IRT, abilities are typically standardized to mean zero, so this choice provides a neutral starting point that avoids bias toward high- or low-performing models and stabilizes early item selection when little information is available.
+\paragraph{Initialization and Bounds.} We initialize the ability estimate at $\hat{\theta}_0 = 0$.
+This value is a conventional neutral starting point in CAT because the latent trait scale is typically assumed to be centered at zero.
+Beginning at the scale midpoint helps stabilize early item selection by preventing the algorithm from drifting toward artificially high or low values before any response information is available.
 We enforce minimum (30) and maximum (500) item limits.
 The minimum ensures stable estimation for models at performance extremes, while the maximum constrains computational cost and yields approximately 90\% reduction in test length relative to full benchmarks.

-\textbf{Randomesque Item Selection.} Rather than deterministically selecting the single most informative item, we randomly sample from the top-5 candidates ranked by Fisher information:
+\paragraph{Randomesque Item Selection.} Rather than deterministically selecting the single most informative item, we randomly sample from the top-5 candidates ranked by Fisher information:

 This randomesque strategy \citep{kingsbury1989procedures} prevents over-reliance on specific item types while still keeping high information, which is important for models with specialized capabilities.